AhmadAlmasriDev/petra/README.md

 ![Inter font](documentation/font-inter.jpg)

 ### **Imagery**

-The images used are royality free images downloaded from two photobanks, and the video is from Youtube.
+The images used are royalty free images downloaded from two photobanks, and the video is from YouTube.
 I have credited these in the [credits](#credits) section.

 Wireframes were created with [Balsamiq](https://balsamiq.com) Wireframes program.